spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     ```

 3. Open the **values.yaml** with a text editor of your choice.
 The **values.yaml** contains the default values for the Palette VerteX installation parameters but there are a few parameters you must populate before installing Palette VerteX.
+Refer to the [Helm Configuration Reference](/vertex/install-palette-vertex/install-on-kubernetes/vertex-helm-ref) page for a complete list of parameters and their descriptions.

     <br />